 Be The First One To Break The Ice

 A nurse and patient are essentially strangers at first.
 It's unlikely they've ever met before, and yet the nurse is tasked with caring for them to the best of their ability.
 "Meaningful, sometimes intimate discussions often transpire between a nurse and patient," says Champlin.
 "The nurse and patient didn't necessarily choose each other.
 Yet here they are together, not necessarily by personal choice."

 This can make it somewhat difficult to break the ice, especially when tricky personal situations arise, such as needing to bathe or having to report on bathroom matters.
 "Discussion of intimate details, such as bowel movements, that are laced with humor can break the ice immediately if the question is phrased correctly," Champlin points out.

 Laura Reyher, MSN, RN, teaches nursing students at West Texas A&M University and incorporates communication skills into her classes.

-"In a first encounter with a patient, I often say 'I was reading your chart (or getting report from the previous shift), and my goodness, you've been through a lot lately.'
+"In the first encounter with a patient, I often say, 'I was reading your chart (or getting report from the previous shift), and my goodness, you've been through a lot lately.'
 This starts a dialogue and helps the patient know that I care how their health situation has had a profound effect on their life."

 Reyher reminds nurses that although it might be tempting to call a patient by their first name upon meeting them for the first time as a way to be personable and demonstrate openness and friendliness, it's more respectful to address a patient by their last name.